karolcymerys/oxford-iiit-pets-segmentation/unet/README.md

 # U-Net
 ___

-_U-Net_ is another example of CNN with encoder-decoder architecture.
+_U-Net_ is another example of CNN with encoder-decoder architecture used to solve Sematinc Segmentation problems.
-As a backbone network there are utilized layers of __VGG-16__ network, called _contracting blocks_.
+As a backbone network, there are utilized layers of __VGG-16__ network, called _contracting blocks_.
 Encoded input signal is next processed by _expansive blocks_.
 Their goal is to enlarge signal produced by encoder layers.
 Additionally, signal from corresponding _contracting blocks_ is concatenated and passed as input to _expansive blocks_.